Lifestyle

 Best bodyweight exercises for full-body strength

+Push-ups are one of the most popular bodyweight exercises because they target the chest, arms, and core.
 Push-ups are an effective no-equipment workout that targets various muscles and can help burn calories while reducing belly fat.
 This move works the pectorals, deltoids, triceps, and abdominal muscles, building upper body strength and toning the core.
 Regular practice enhances metabolism and muscle definition, which helps flatten the stomach over time.

 They can be done anywhere and are ideal for beginners — start with knee push-ups and progress to tougher variations like incline or wide-arm push-ups.
 By including push-ups in your routine, you’re choosing a simple and functional way to trim belly fat and move closer to your fitness goals.